alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Celebrating postmortems through emails or meetings, or by giving the authors an opportunity to present lessons learned to an audience, can appeal to individuals that appreciate public accolades.

-Setting up the owner as an “expert” on a type of failure and its avoidance can be rewarding for many engineers who seek peer acknowledgment.
+Setting up the owner as an "expert" on a type of failure and its avoidance can be rewarding for many engineers who seek peer acknowledgment.

-At Google, we hold “FixIt” weeks twice a year.
+At Google, we hold "FixIt" weeks twice a year.
 SREs who close the most postmortem action items receive small tokens of appreciation and (of course) bragging rights.
 Figure 10-3 shows an example of a postmortem leaderboard.

 ## Tools and Templates